jef-fortunahamid/MintClassicsCo/README.md

 ```
 ![image](https://github.com/jef-fortunahamid/MintClassicsCo/assets/125134025/c3f8a4d6-a060-4bd3-8183-e208bffcee32)

 With this new information, warehouse 'd' has the least items in stock.
-We can consider this warehouse as a posible warehouse for closure, as it has least number of stocks to redistribute, less expense to be made.
+We can consider this warehouse as a posible warehouse for closure, as it has fewest stocks to redistribute and less expense to incur.

 ### Sales
 The next step we will tackle is in terms of sale.
 We'll need to see the relationship between sales and invetory.
-This will show us the number of items we have in stock compares to how many are actually being sold.
+This will show us how the number of items we have in stock compares to how many are actually being sold.

 We will be using the following tables for this: `products`, `orderdetails` and `orders`.
-There are a few things we need to tackle on this next query.
+There are a few things we need to address in this next query.
 We need the inventory of each product and the total items sold.
-However, if we look at the `orders` table, we've got the `status` column.
+However, if we look at the `orders` table, we have a `status` column.
 On this column, we've got the values 'Shipped', 'Resolved', 'Cancelled', 'On Hold', 'Disputed', and 'In Process'.
 ```sql
 SELECT
 	status